Ayo & Teo: Early life

 Ayleo Bowles (Ayo) and Mateo Bowles (Teo) were born in Ann Arbor, Michigan.
 They both attended Ypsilanti Community High School.

 The duo taught themselves how to dance from watching other artists like Usher, Kida, Skitzo, and Madd Chadd, with their greatest influences being the French dance duo Les Twins and movies like Breakin' and Step Up.

 Rise to fame

 They made their YouTube channel on November 14, 2011 and made a video in 2016.

-The duo started out by posting videos on social media.
+The duo started out by posting dance videos on social media.
 They rose to fame with their 2017 single "Rolex", which charted onto the Billboard Hot 100 at number 20.
 The song went viral, and the brothers moved to Atlanta to pursue to their music career.
 They signed to Columbia Records in 2017.

 They have performed at the 2016 BET Awards and have had several music video appearances, with artists like Usher, Chris Brown, Lil Yachty, and others.
 The duo are known for their use of masks in their outfits.